We've independently reviewed this article to make sure it's as accurate as we can make it.

 Does your dishwasher seem to run, and run, and run, non-stop?

-You’ve been to the corner store, dragged the vacuum around the house, done the ironing, and it’s still going.
-All this may have you wondering, why do dishwashers take so long?
+You’ve been to the supermarket, vacuumed the house, and even caught up on some TV, and it’s still going!
+All this may have you wondering, why is your dishwasher taking so long?

 The following reasons are probably why.